 Because of many things, South Windsor is a great place for families with children to consider.
 First of all, many other families with children live here, making South Windsor a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, South Windsor has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, South Windsor’s overall crime rate is lower than average for the country.

-South Windsor is a somewhat ethnically-diverse town.
+South Windsor is a very ethnically-diverse town.
 The people who call South Windsor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Windsor residents report their race to be White, followed by Asian.
-Important ancestries of people in South Windsor include Italian, English, Polish, and German.
+Important ancestries of people in South Windsor include Irish, English, Polish, and German.

 The most common language spoken in South Windsor is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Langs. of India and Spanish.